goyal-Dushi/frontend-designs/README.md

 This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+## Plese don't just fork the repo, do leave a STAR

 ## Table of contents

 - [Overview](#overview)